-- ♦ Mount the alternator and check for interference with the brackets or other engine components.
-Start the bolts but do not tighten them at this time. - ♦ Check for proper belt alignment.
-Proper alignment is critical for serpentine belts.
-In cases where the supplied alternator pulley has more grooves than necessary, seat the belt as close as possible to the alternator. - ♦ Adjust belt tension and tighten belt tension bolt as illustrated in Figure 1.
+Mount the alternator and check for interference

+with the brackets or

+other engine components.
+Start the bolts but do not tighten them at this time.

+- Check for proper belt alignment.
+Proper alignment is critical. - Adjust belt tension and tighten belt tension bolt as illustrated in Figure 1.
 Do not use heavy tools to pry on alternator case; hand pressure is adequate.
-Most serpentine belt system use a spring loaded automatic belt tensioner.
 When an automatic tensioner system is not installed as is common with "V" belts, tension the belt to the engine manufacture's specification.
-This is typically half an inch of deflection.

-- ♦ Tighten all other bolts. - Run a new 8 AWG stranded wire suitable for automotive use from the alternator to the positive post of the battery or the battery side of the starter relay.
+This is typically half an inch of deflection. - Tighten all other bolts. - Run a new 10AWG stranded wire suitable for automotive use from the alternator to the positive post of the battery or the battery side of the starter relay.
 Be sure this wire is secured in the engine compartment and out of the way of moving parts.
 Your speed shop has Powermaster charge wires for this purpose.
-The Powermaster charge wire should be used in place of the OE.
+The 140A Powermaster alternators come with an upgraded battery output cable and this should be used in place of the OE.
 If the vehicle has an external voltage regulator, this should be unplugged.

 Note that this Powermaster alternator is a "one wire" alternator.
 This means that it only requires the battery cable to operate.
+Additional wires connected to the alternator provide optional features such as charging system indicator light function but are not required.